NexosNexos

 Nexos turns every git branch into a running copy of your app — complete with its own Postgres, Redis, and storage — in under 60 seconds.
 Stop sharing one staging server.
 Start reviewing real working software on every pull request.

-No credit card required · $5 in free credits · Live URL in under a minute
+No credit card required · Free tier available · Live URL in under a minute

 terminal